uit-no/hpc-doc/help/faq.rst

 Here is an example::

   $ ssh -Y stallo.uit.no                 # log in with port forwarding
-  $ qsub -lnodes=1,walltime=1:0:0 -I -X  # reserve and log in on a compute node with display forwarding
+  $ srun -N 1 -t 1:0:0 --pty bash -I     # reserve and log in on a compute node

 This example assumes that you are running an X-server on your local desktop, which should be available for most users running Linux, Unix